zowe/docs-site/docs/user-guide/systemrequirements.md

   - The browser returns the status code 200 and a list of all jobs on the z/OS system.
 The list is in raw JSON format.

-## System requirements for the Zowe Application Framework, explorer server, and API Mediation Layer
+## Planning for installation of API Mediation Layer, Zowe Application Framework, and explorer server

-The Zowe Application Framework, explorer server, and API Mediation Layer are installed together.
-Before the installation, make sure your system meets the following requirements:

--   z/OS® Version 2.2 or later.
--   64-bit Java™ 8 JRE or later.
--   833 MB of HFS file space.
--   Supported browsers:
-    -   Chrome 54 or later
-    -   Firefox 44 or later
-    -   Safari 11 or later
-    -   Microsoft Edge

--  Node.js Version 6.11.2 or later on the z/OS host where you install the Zowe Application Server.

-    1. To install Node.js on z/OS, follow the procedures at [https://developer.ibm.com/node/sdk/ztp](https://developer.ibm.com/node/sdk/ztp).
-Note that installation of the C/C++ compiler is not necessary for running the Zowe Application Framework.
-    2. Set the *NODE_HOME* environment variable to the directory where Node.js is installed.
-For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.11.2-os390-s390x`.

--   npm 5.4 or later for building Zowe Application Framework applications.

-     To update npm, issue the following command:

-     ```
-     npm install -g npm
-     ```

-### Planning for installation

-The following information is required during the installation process.
+The following information is required during the installation process of API Mediation Layer, Zowe Application Framework, and explorer server.
 Make the decisions before the installtion.

 - The HFS directory where you install Zowe, for example, `/var/zowe`.
 - The HFS directory that contains a 64-bit Java™ 8 JRE.